 Cost of goods sold includes all direct costs involved in making or purchasing the goods a business sells to customers.

-Since COGS is always one of the biggest costs for any dropshippers, monitoring COGS is crucial for accurate profit calculations.
+Since COGS is always one of the biggest costs for any dropshippers, monitoring COGS is crucial for accurate profit margin calculations.

 2. Shipping Costs